-But when I go to my Compassion center, I always eat lots of healthy food!
+But at my Compassion center, the cooks make us yummy food!
 Now that I’m not hungry, I can do my homework better.
-And I haven’t been getting sick as much.
+And I don't get sick as much.

 Let me tell you more about how my sponsors keep me healthy!